marianoarnaiz/Rayleigh-Wave-Monte-Carlo-Inversion/README.md

 MC_R_CyU_VariableThickness.m

 This code performs Monte Carlo inversion (Markov Chain MC) of Rayleigh wave dispersion curves (Phase and Group jointly).
 It searches for a 1D high probability model that fits the observed data.
 The code uses surf96 from Herrmann’s Seismology codes (http://www.eas.slu.edu/eqc/eqccps.html).
-These set of codes should be installed before attempting to run the inversion.
+This set of codes should be installed before attempting to run the inversion.

 As any MC code, running this takes time!
 Speed depends on your computer and Matlab version.
 Inversion might take up to a day depending on the number of iterations, but experience suggest that 100000 iterations are OK to solve a problem.
-Be patient
+Be patient!

 Please read: Bosch (1999; 2001 and 2005) and Mosegaard & Sambridge (2002) for the method and background.